RETURN to Periodic Table

 It is a smaller atom than hydrogen as a result of its stronger nuclear charge drawing its electron charge density inward more strongly.

-It is also a spin-zero overall state.
+It is also an overall spin-zero state.
 With two proton-neutron pairs, and with one of each spin for each, the helium nucleus is a di-boson.
 (See diagram above.)
 Adding a di-electron shell makes the helium atom an exceptionally stable tri-boson state.

 Uses